muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 observed that the median guess, 1207 pounds, was accurate within 1% of the true weight.
 Magic.

-The reason is, guesses have noise, the right kind of noise, around the right answer.
-Averaging removes noise.

-The noise distribution is bell-shaped, "normal" or a "Gaussian" (a dist is the formulaic form of a histogram, occurence count, frequency).

-Normal distribution is weird; it shows up everywhere.
+Normal distribution is odd; it shows up everywhere.
 Take a group of ppl, their height dist is normal.

 Have someone shoot at a target, measure distance from each hit to bulls eye, dist is normal.

 Whenever many factors *contribute* to a thing, normality occurs.. bcz sums of anything (random) approaches normal.
-And there are many things like that in nature
+And there are many things like that in nature.

-Demo.
 Throw a 6-sided die 1000 times (numbers below are from software generator), histogram rolls,

 ```python